a-hansen/aon/README.md

 <unsigned-int32> ::= "v" uint32
 ```
 * Unsigned-int5 can be identified with the bitmask 0x80.
 The value
 is stored in the 5 lowest order bits.
-To write, use the equation:
+To encode use (value | 0x80).
-(value | 0x80).
-To read, use the equation: (value & 0x1F).
+To read, use (value & 0x1F).

 #### Binary (byte array)
 Requires 2 to 5 bytes in addition to the byte array.